otejada92/movie-api/README.md

 # Database setup

-All this is done through sequelize if you need more information, [visit] (https://sequelize.org/)
+All this is done through sequelize if you need more information, [visit] (https://sequelize.org/), to run the following scripts update .env file.

-### Create
+### Create DB

     npm run db:create

 # Migrations

+Create tables

 ### Run all
     npm run db:migrate:all

+Delete tables

 ### Undo all
     npm run db:migrate:undo

 ## Seeders

+Insert data to tables.

 ### Run all
+    1. npm movie:generator
-    npm run db:seed:all
+    2. npm run db:seed:all

+Delete all data in the tables.

 ## Undo all
     npm run db:seed:undo

 ## Need data?

-The following script will create you a json file that automatically seeders will take. :beers:
+The following script will create you a json file with data that automatically seeders will take. :beers:

     Run npm movie:generator